Blog Banner SVG

 When it’s suitable: Ideal during the idea stage or when testing product-market fit with minimal capital.

-Examples: Zoho, iROKOtv, and Grofers relied heavily on bootstrapping in their early days.
+Examples: Zoho, Wingify, and Zerodha relied heavily on bootstrapping in their early days.

 2. Friends & Family Funding

 Friends and family funding is one of the quickest ways for early-stage startups to obtain capital.
-Entrepreneurs often borrow small amounts from personal contacts, with terms usually more informal but still requiring proper documentation to prevent misunderstandings.
+Entrepreneurs often raise small amounts from personal contacts.
+Even informal funding should include written agreements to avoid misunderstandings.

 Pros: Fast, flexible, and often comes with a supportive environment.